MihaiCristianCondrea/Music-Sleep-Timer-for-Android/README.md

 Say goodbye to battery-draining music playback that disrupts your sleep.
 Music Sleep Timer Plus puts you in control, allowing you to set a convenient timer to automatically turn off your audio at a specified time.
-Simply tap the notification tile, select your desired duration, and let the app work its magic.
+Simply tap the Sleep Timer Quick Settings tile, select your desired duration, and let the app work its magic.
+Need to switch devices instead?
+Open the Audio Output tile to jump straight to Android's system picker.

 Lightweight and Efficient, Compatible with Your Favorite Apps